Rush Dew Holt Collection

 Barter is the premiere tourist attraction in southwest Virginia, drawing an average of 160,000 patrons annually.
 Barter offers a repertory schedule of 19 productions and 12 Barter Player productions for children annually.

 This collection of 491 images dates primarily from the summer of 1963, when the demand for equality and for an end to racial segregation brought a series of protests to Farmville, Virginia, the county seat of Prince Edward County.
 The images show dozens of Prince Edward County African-American high school age students and others using an array of protest tactics to draw attention to racial discrimination in Farmville.

 The Digital Virginias is a new, shared service hub created collaboratively by institutions from the states of Virginia and West Virginia.
-Digital Virginias Hub consists of six institutions, University of Virginia, George Mason University, Virginia Commonwealth University, Virginia Tech, William & Mary and West Virginia University.
-The University of Virginia is the primary conduit to the DPLA and act as the hub administrator.
-In the initial year, the remaining institutions act as content providers with each institutions role expanding in subsequent years to offer metadata, digitization and/or content hosting services to organizations within Virginia and West Virginia.
+The Digital Virginias Hub initially consists of six institutions, University of Virginia, George Mason University, Virginia Commonwealth University, Virginia Tech, William & Mary, and West Virginia University.
+The University of Virginia is the primary conduit to the DPLA and acts as the hub administrator.
+As our work grows, we hope to add new contributors and materials.